E110 High

 DIY fix possible

-Check that your radiator valves are open and not turned to the off position.Carefully bleed your radiators to remove any trapped air from the system.Restart the boiler by turning the selector switch to the reset position for five seconds.
+Check that all radiator valves are fully open to allow water to circulate.Ensure your system pressure is between 1.0 and 1.5 bar on the front gauge.Try resetting the boiler by turning the selector knob to the 'R' position for five seconds.

 Find a Gas Safe engineer